subalterngames/talmudifier-rs/doc/template.md

 ***

-[^1]: Tested on Windows, but vcpkg should work the same on Linux and MacOS.
-[^2]: If `cargo vcpkg build` fails when trying to compile `icu`, it's probably because you've got a whitespace in the root file path.
+[^1]: If `cargo vcpkg build` fails, it's probably because you've got a whitespace in the root file path.
 To fix: Move `target/vcpkg` to a directory without white spaces, such as: `C:/vcpkg`.
 Then: `cd C:/vcpkg` Then: `vcpkg install icu` on MacOS and Linux, or `vcpkg install icu --triplet x64-windows-static` on Windows.
 Then: Move `vcpkg/` back to `<project>/target/` The Internet implies that a newer compiler than what I'm using might fix the problem.
 Or maybe it won't.
 Sorry.
-[^3]: There's no need for anything more complicated than this because Talmudifier is so slow.
+[^2]: There's no need for anything more complicated than this because Talmudifier is so slow.
-[^4]: See the benchmark.
+[^3]: See the benchmark.
 With Python Talmudifier, a similar benchmark takes 216 seconds.